andracreativ/Geometry_Calculator/README.md

 # Geometry_Calculator
-This is a geometry calculator
+This is a Geometry Calculator
 Version 0.2